Tomato-Basil Stovetop Mac and Cheese is a simple yet scrumptious, gluten-free mac and cheese recipe. Made in just 1 pan and in 20 minutes!

-But seriously, one thing you don’t need if a craving for mac and cheese strikes, is a box.
-A thick and creamy, homemade cheese sauce takes less than 10 minutes to make from scratch, and is so unbelievably easy – you’ll never go back to store-bought.
+This summery rendition of gluten free mac and cheese features a thick and creamy homemade cheese sauce that takes less than 10 minutes to whip up from scratch.
+It’s truly so easy — and delicious — that you’ll never go back to store-bought.

 Slowly stream in 1-1/2 cups milk while whisking constantly to create a smooth sauce then season with salt and pepper.
-Turn the heat up to medium-high to bring the milk to a bubble then turn it back down to medium and stir constantly until the sauce has thickened, 5 minutes.
+Turn the heat up to medium-high to bring the milk to a simmer — not a boil — then turn it back down to medium and stir constantly until the sauce has thickened, 5 minutes.

-I used unsweetened almond milk because that’s what we keep in the house, but would recommend 2% over skim if you’re using cow’s milk.
+I use unsweetened almond milk because that’s what we keep in the house, but recommend 2% milk fat or higher if you’re using cow’s milk.

 Remove the saucepan from the heat then add 8oz freshly shredded fontina cheese in two batches, stirring until the sauce is completely smooth before adding the second batch.
 Taste then add more salt and pepper if necessary.